Home > Analyses > Consumer Defensive > The Coca-Cola Company

 CategoryDescriptionProbabilityImpact

-ValuationHigh price-to-book (9.35) suggests overvaluationMediumMedium
+ValuationElevated price-to-book ratio (9.35) suggests overvaluationModerateModerate

-Competitive PressureIntense competition in beverages sectorHighMedium
+Competitive PressureIntense competition in non-alcoholic beverages sectorModerateModerate

 Should You Buy The Coca-Cola Company?